Flickr: Filtering

-In March 2007, Flickr added new content filtering controls that let members specify by default what types of images they generally upload (photo, art/illustration, or screenshot) and how "safe" (i.e., unlikely to offend others) their images are, as well as specify that information for specific images individually.
+In March 2007, Flickr added new content filtering controls that let members specify by default what types of images they generally upload (photo, art/illustration, or screenshot), how "safe" (i.e., unlikely to offend) their images are, and specify that information for specific images individually.
 Individual images are assigned to one of three categories: "safe", "moderate" and "restricted".
 Users can specify the same criteria when searching for images.
-There are some restrictions on searches for certain types of users: non-members must always use SafeSearch, which omits images noted as potentially offensive, while members whose Yahoo! accounts indicate that they are underage may use SafeSearch or moderate SafeSearch, but cannot turn SafeSearch off completely.
-The system achieves a fairly good separation of family-friendly photos and adult content; generic image searches normally produce no pornographic results, with the visibility of adult content restricted to users and dedicated Flickr communities who have opted into viewing it.
+The system separates family-friendly photos and adult content; generic image searches normally produce no pornographic results, with the visibility of adult content restricted to users and dedicated Flickr communities who have opted into viewing it.

 Flickr has used this filtering system to change the level of accessibility to "unsafe" content for entire nations, including South Korea, Hong Kong and Germany.
 In summer 2007, German users staged a "revolt" over being assigned the user rights of a minor.
-See Censorship below.

 Licensing

 Flickr offers users the ability to either release their images under certain common usage licenses or label them as "all rights reserved".
 The licensing options primarily include the Creative Commons 2.0 attribution-based and minor content-control licenses – although jurisdiction and version-specific licenses cannot be selected.
 As with "tags", the site allows easy searching of only those images that fall under a specific license.

 On January 16, 2008, Flickr launched a program called "The Commons on Flickr."
 Several international cultural institutions share images using a "no known copyright restrictions" through the program.
 According to Flickr, the goal of the program is to "firstly show you hidden treasures in the world's public photography archives, and secondly to show how your input and knowledge can help make these collections even richer."
 Participants include the National Museum of Denmark, Powerhouse Museum, George Eastman Museum, Library of Congress, Nationaal Archief, National Archives and Records Administration, National Library of Scotland, State Library of New South Wales, and Smithsonian Institution.

 In May 2009, White House official photographer Pete Souza began using Flickr as a conduit for releasing White House photos.
 The photos were initially posted with a Creative Commons Attribution license requiring that the original photographers be credited.
 Flickr later created a new license which identified them as "United States Government Work", which does not carry any copyright restrictions.

 In March 2015, Flickr added the Creative Commons Public Domain Mark and Creative Commons Zero (CC0) to its licensing options.
 The Public Domain Mark is meant for images that are no longer protected by copyright.
 CC0 is used for works that are still protected by copyright or neighbouring rights, but where the rightsholders choose to waive all those rights.